italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 The *typ* value in the *credential_pop* JWT MUST be set to **status-attestation+jwt**

 The *Credential status endpoint* MUST be provided by the Issuers within their Metadata.
 The Issuers MUST include in the issued Digital Credentials the object *status* with the JSON member *status_attestation* set to a JSON Object containing the *credential_hash_alg* claim.
 It MUST contain the algorithm used for hashing the Digital Credential.
-Among the hash algorithms, sha-256 is RECOMMENDED.
+Among the hash algorithms, the value ``sha-256`` is RECOMMENDED .

 Status Attestation HTTP Response